aido/AidoATP/README.md

 At the same time the USD/EUR rate is 0.77 and the EUR/USD rate is 1.29

-According to the math, you could buy BTC in USD, then turn around and sell that same BTC back into EUR and make a tidy little profit of 0.52 EUR.
+You could buy BTC in USD, then turn around and sell that same BTC back into EUR and make a profit of 0.52 EUR.
 Next you buy BTC with all the 0.52EUR profit you just made and sell that BTC back to USD for a profit of 0.67USD

 	1 BTC = 11.80 USD
 	1 BTC = 9.14 EUR